B2 Brussels2 The Blog

 Participation in missions

-Participation in missionss thus becomes much easier (and discreet).
-During the operation "unified protector", in Libya, as well " all EATC nations participated in supporting the mission, even if they were not participating in the mission directly.
+Participation in missionss military thus becomes much easier (and more discreet).
+During the operation " unified protector", in Libya, as well as " all EATC nations participated in supporting the mission, even if they were not participating in the mission directly.
 347 missions were thus coordinated in Eindhoven.
 In addition to the 249 missions from France and the 56 from the Belgians, it can be noted that 29 missions were carried out by the Germans and 13 by the Dutch.
 In all, 12.400 passengers, 3500 tons of cargo, 3846 flight hours.

 Another example for missions Serval and Afisma in Mali, 207 missions were carried out, 33.272 passengers transported as well as 2410 tonnes of freight to Dakar, Bamako Abidjan, N'Djamena. " Unlike Operation Unified Protector, there were long distances to cover. » And it was done, and made possible, “ often with contracted means”.